How to choose or change a life insurance beneficiary

 How do I choose my backup beneficiary?

 If you named your partner or spouse as your beneficiary but he or she passes away at the same time as you do, someone else needs to be there to get your money in order.
-A backup person can do that.
+A backup person could do that.

 How do I change my beneficiary?

-No matter which approach you take to naming your beneficiaries, you should know that you can make a switch if necessary.
+No matter which approach you take to naming your beneficiaries, you should know that you could make a switch if necessary.
 It’s simple — to change a beneficiary, you just send the new person’s details to your insurer.
 It’s a good idea to have a few backups in mind at all times, as you never know when you might need to make a change.